worldwidee/smart_app/README.md

 ```

 ### Device Type(Desktop-Mobile)
--AppFonts.init() function have to be called before using this feature
+-AppFonts.init() function have to be called before using this feature<br/>
--This will give access to boolean variables below :
+-This will give access to boolean variables below :<br/>
 - isMobile:
 The platform can be checked if it's phone
 - isDesktop: